Find out about partial exemption and the methods and calculations to use to see how much input tax you can recover.

 7. Including non-business use within special methods

-7.1 The combined business/non-business partial exemption method
+7.1 The combined business or non-business partial exemption method

 The default position for determining how much VAT is deductible on costs is a 2-step process as mentioned in paragraph 2.2.
-Step 1 requires you to select your own fair and reasonable business/non-business calculation.
+Step 1 requires you to select your own fair and reasonable business or non-business calculation.
 Step 2 requires you to determine recoverable VAT in accordance with a partial exemption method, assuming you’re partly exempt - either the standard method or, alternatively, a special method which must be approved by HMRC.

 7.2 Can you benefit from a combined method

 The combined method is available if you need to carry out only business or non-business calculations (excluding apportionments involving private use) or if you need to carry out business or non-business (excluding apportionments involving private use) and partial exemption calculations.
 Therefore, it will mainly benefit charities and educational bodies.

 7.3 The combined method and private use

 In deciding whether to implement the combined method, it was necessary to consider costs and benefits as well as the impact on HMRC resources.
 While there were clear benefits for introducing the combined method to deal with business or non-business apportionments not involving private use, the case for including private use apportionments was less clear.
 Private use apportionments therefore continue to be calculated on a fair and reasonable basis.